🌴 Costa Maya Mayan Ruins & Bacalar Lagoon Excursion (Native Choice Review)

 Guided tour of Chacchoben Mayan Ruins

-Lunch (tacos + sauces)
+Lunch (fresh chicken + pork tacos with sauces)

 Unlimited drinks (margaritas, piña coladas, sodas)